abdellahrk/SeoBundle/README.md

 # Meta Tags

 ##### Example
+Define Meta Tags in Two ways:

-Type hint the `MetaTagsInterface` into a controller
+1. Type hint the `MetaTagsInterface` into a controller

 ```php
 use Abdellahramadan\SeoBundle\Metas\MetaTagsManagerInterface;